harshit26102/azure-cloud-resume/README.md

 Managed Identity
      ↓
 Cosmos DB

-Azure Front Door & DNS

-Azure Front Door was evaluated as the Azure equivalent of AWS CloudFront.

-However, the Azure Free Trial/Student subscription used for this project does not permit Azure Front Door resources.

-Therefore, Front Door was not deployed and no subscription upgrade was performed just to enable it.

-Azure DNS was also not configured because a custom domain was not available for the project.

-The core application remains fully functional without these components.
+     ↓
+Updated Visitor Count

+The GitHub Actions pipeline was also tested by pushing changes to the main branch.

+The workflow successfully completed both:

+Build ✅
+Deploy ✅

+The live website continued to update the visitor counter after deployment.

-Challenges & Solutions
+🛠️ Challenges & Solutions
 1. Azure Functions deployment

 The Function initially encountered deployment and entry-point issues.

+Solution:
-Solution: The project structure and Node.js entry point were corrected, followed by deployment using Azure Functions Core Tools.
+The Node.js project structure and entry point were corrected, followed by deployment using Azure Functions Core Tools.

 2. API integration

 The frontend initially called the Function directly.

+Solution:
-Solution: Azure API Management was introduced between the frontend and Function to provide an API management layer.
+Azure API Management was introduced between the frontend and Function to provide an API management layer.

 3. CORS

 The browser initially blocked requests from the static website.

+Solution:
-Solution: The static website origin was added to the Function App's CORS configuration.
+The static website origin was added to the Function App CORS configuration.

-4. Cosmos DB security
+4. Cosmos DB authentication

 The initial implementation used a Cosmos DB key.

+Solution:
-Solution: The Function was migrated to System-Assigned Managed Identity and Cosmos DB data-plane RBAC.
+The Function was migrated to System-Assigned Managed Identity with a Cosmos DB built-in data-plane role.

+5. GitHub Actions project path

+The initial generated workflow attempted to run npm from the repository root even though the Function project was inside backend/.

+Solution:
+The workflow was configured to use the backend directory as the Function App project path.

-5. Subscription limitations
+6. Subscription limitations

-Azure Front Door could not be deployed because of the Free Trial/Student subscription restriction.
+Azure Front Door could not be deployed because the Azure Free Trial/Student subscription used for this project does not permit Azure Front Door resources.

+Solution:
-Solution: The service was documented as an unavailable architectural component rather than upgrading the subscription.
+The core application was completed without Front Door rather than upgrading the subscription solely for this component.

+⚠️ Current Limitations
+Azure Front Door

+Azure Front Door was evaluated as the Azure equivalent of AWS CloudFront.

+It was not deployed because the subscription used for this project does not permit Azure Front Door resources.

+Azure DNS

+Azure DNS was not configured because a custom domain was not available for the project.

+The application remains fully functional using the Azure Storage static website endpoint.

 📊 Results
 ✅ Live Azure resume website
 ✅ Serverless visitor counter
-✅ API Management integration
+✅ Azure API Management integration
 ✅ Cosmos DB persistence
 ✅ Managed Identity authentication
-✅ RBAC-based authorization
+✅ Cosmos DB data-plane authorization
 ✅ Application monitoring
 ✅ GitHub source control
+✅ GitHub Actions CI/CD
+✅ OIDC-based Azure authentication
 ✅ End-to-end cloud deployment
 🔮 Future Improvements